What executor fees are allowed in Louisiana?

 Answer:

-If the testament is dated prior to January 1, 1961, the person named therein as executor shall be entitled to the full compensation allowed by law for an executor's services in administering a testate succession, even though he may not have been confirmed as executor.
+• If the testament is dated before January 1, 1961, the executor is entitled to the full compensation allowed by law, even if not confirmed as executor.

-If the testament is dated subsequent to December 31, 1960, the person named therein as executor shall be entitled to reasonable compensation for the services which he has rendered, whether he has been confirmed as executor or not.
+• If the testament is dated after December 31, 1960, the executor is entitled to reasonable compensation for their services, regardless of whether they have been confirmed.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.